 - 1. Scheduling the appropriate amount of sections of each class and assigning instructors to each section - 2.
 Hiring, after consultation with the appropriate members within a subdivision, full and part time faculty members as needed - 3.
 Assigning Course Supervisors to each course - 4.
-Finalizing textbook selection and placing textbook orders with the Ship Store (in the case of MES faculty this is handled by the individual faculty members). - 5.
+Finalizing textbook selection - 5.
 Finalizing laboratory experiment selection and approving revisions (in the case of MES faculty this is handled by the individual faculty members). - 6.
 Assisting new faculty members and adjunct instructors. - 7.
-Assuming a mentorship role for non-tenured full time faculty by working closely with them on establishing and executing their development plans

-B. Course Supervisor
+Assuming a mentorship role for non-tenured full time faculty by working closely with them on establishing and executing their development plans - 8.
+Observing new faculty - 9.
+Writing letters of recommendation for reappointment, continuing appointment and promotion - B. Course Supervisor accept comments on the final version.
+All instructors should be given the opportunity to read the final exam preferably two weeks in advance of the final, but definitely no less than one week.